 A 0.6 mile walk which a small section opens up to a very large field filled with ragweed and other wild flowers.
 It will also take you through woods filled with maple, oak, and many other types of trees.

 The Fish Hatchery at Powder Mills Park was established in 1933.
 Like the Caledonia Fish Hatchery, the hatchery at Powder Mills Park is open all year long.
 There are 20,000 fish in various stages of development raised here.

 The Mushroom House

-One of the main draws to this park is an attraction not located in the park at all; in fact it is private property.
+One of the main draws to this park is a roadside-attraction not located in the park at all; in fact it is private property.
 That doesn’t stop visitors to Powder Mills Park from admiring The Mushroom House from the road.
-The best place to park and see the house is in the Fish Hatchery lot.
+The best place to park to see the house is in the Fish Hatchery lot.

 I will say that the road has very little shoulder so if you plan to peek or take some photos, mind the traffic since cars tend to whip through the park.